livesession/livesession-sdk/README.md

 `npm i @livesession/sdk` or `yarn add @livesession/sdk`

-Next, you should initialize the SDK nn your website like in this example:
+Next, you should initialize the SDK on your website like in this example:

 ```javascript
 import ls from "@livesession/sdk";